ondbyte/proman/readme.md

 # proman - protocmanager
+this tool keeps track of `protoc` and and its language specific plugins in a raw and hacky way, rather than relying on the path variables.

     protocmanager is cli tool to simplify the process of
         * setting up your machine with protobuff compiler(protoc)
         * installing compiler's language specific plugins
         * generating source files from proto files

 # install help
 for now install using `go install`